Recipient of the Aga Khan Award for Architecture in 2010.

 Mostafavi, Mohsen, editor.
 Implicate & Explicate: Aga Khan Award for Architecture.
 Baden: Lars Müller Publishers, 2011.

 The Aga Khan Award for Architecture was established by His Highness the Aga Khan in 1977 to identify and encourage excellence in architecture and other forms of intervention in the built environment of societies with Muslim presence.
-The award is given every three years and recognizes all types of building projects that affect todays built environment.
+The award is given every three years and recognizes all types of building projects that affect today’s built environment.
 Smaller projects are given equal consideration as large-scale buildings.
+The book presents the shortlist of nineteen projects, including the five award recipients for the 11th cycle of the Aga Khan Award for Architecture.
+In their variety across culturally diverse areas of the globe, what these projects have in common is a commitment to design excellence despite constraints of budget, resources, climate, technology, or politics.